Reflection maps: Aknowledgements

 \section{Aknowledgements}

-I thank Ton Marar and Juan Jos\'e Nu\~no Ballesteros, who introduced me to double-fold maps; David Mond, who suggested to generalize the results using reflection groups; Javier Fern\'andez de Bobadilla, responsible for the general definition of reflection maps; Atoshi Chowdhury and Carolina Vallejo, for help on Section \ref{subsecAuxResults} and Bruna Or\'efice, for hosting me at Universidade Federal de S\~ao Carlos and for many useful conversations.
+I thank Ton Marar and Juan Jos\'e Nu\~no Ballesteros, who introduced me to double-fold maps; David Mond, who suggested to generalize the results using reflection groups; Javier Fern\'andez de Bobadilla, responsible for the general definition of reflection maps; Atoshi Chowdhury and Carolina Vallejo, for their help on Section \ref{subsecAuxResults} and Bruna Or\'efice Okamoto, for many useful conversations.